GitoriousLispBackup/eql/real-time-comparison/README.txt

 ==================

 For a profiling example (comparing CommonQt/SBCL and EQL) see "profiling.lisp".
-It shows that CommonQt/SBCL and EQL have similar performance, and both feel responsive on Unix (on Windows, CommonQt/SBCL was much slower in my tests).
+It shows that CommonQt/SBCL and EQL have similar performance (I mean the GUI part only, of course SBCL is _much_ faster than ECL), and both feel responsive on Unix (on Windows, CommonQt/SBCL was much slower in my tests).

 If you want to fully profile EQL/ECL, simply use a decent C profiler like